HectorMu/Compilador/README.md

 # Compifan

 A compiler created for a programming language made by myself.
 This was part of a Six Semester proyect.
-The language has lexic, sintactics and semantic rules, too it traduces my language to arduino.
+The language has lexic, sintactic and semantic rules, too it traduces my language to arduino.
 Cause the language was maded to control a fan connected to an arduino by serial port.

 Languages rules:
 1. All the vars are declared out of the initial method called "Proceso".